-Career/Technical Programs
+Career, Technical, and Health Education Programs

-JWCC offers several career and technical programs.
+JWCC offers several career, technical, and health education programs.
 These courses and programs are intended to prepare students for immediate employment; however, specific courses or programs may successfully transfer to a four-year college or university.
 The chart below has been prepared as a general reference to types of courses and programs available.
 For details on the latest offerings, see an advisor.